Product

 baremetrics new vs expansion mrr

-Expansion revenue is also key to MRR growth for companies that charge on a per-user basis.
+Expansion revenue is also key to MRR growth for companies that charge per-user.
 For example, take a look at Hubstaff.

 Their monthly pricing plans are pretty low (most users are on their Basic or Premium plans).